‘Alligator Alcatraz’: What to know about Florida’s new controversial migrant detention facility

 State officials said they are developing evacuation plans for the facility in the event of severe weather, during what forecasters said may be a busy hurricane season.

+The facility as currently built has “a detainee capacity of up to 3,000 people with room for additional capacity,” Executive Director of the Florida Division of Emergency Management Kevin Guthrie said in a roundtable Tuesday alongside Trump.

-The facility is expected to be able to house up to 5,000 beds, the DHS official said, at a cost of $245 a bed per day.
+The DHS official, however, told CNN the facility is expected to be able to house up to 5,000 beds – figures similar to those shared previously by White House Press Secretary Karoline Leavitt.

 Utilities like water, sewage and power will be provided by mobile equipment, according to the governor’s office.